Russian Football Union: Soviet Union

-In 1934, the Football Federation of USSR was formed initially under the name the Football Section of Soviet Union.
+In 1934, the Football Federation of the Soviet Union was formed initially under the name the Football Section of Soviet Union.
 Its organization was in accordance with the Declaration of the All-Union Council of Fitness Culture of USSR on 27 December 1934.
 The Section was admitted to FIFA as the Soviet organization in 1946, and admitted to UEFA in 1954.
-Later the Section was reorganized as the Football Federation of USSR.
+The Section was later reorganized as the Football Federation of the Soviet Union.
 Concurrently with the Section and later Federation until 1972 there operated the Football Directorate of the Soviet Sport Committee which was subordinated directly to the Soviet Ministry of Sport.
 The Directorate was never recognized on the international level.

 Russian Federation

 After the dissolution of the Soviet Union, on 9 January 1992 there was formed the All-Russian Association of Football (VAF) based on the RSFSR Federation of Football and headed by Anzor Kavazashvili.
 The VAF conference consisted of 173 delegates from the whole Russian Federation, out of which 172 voted for Kavazashvili, while Kavazashvili abstained from voting himself.
 The president of the former Soviet federation Koloskov decided to create a parallel organization the Russian Football Union, even though the All-Russian Association of Football (VAF) was acknowledged by the Ministry of Justice and the Supreme Soviet of the Russian Federation as the only governing body of association football in the country.

 At the same time Vyacheslav Koloskov who was appointed a president of the Commonwealth of Independent States associations of football federations (descendant of the Soviet Union Football Federation) tried to resolve an issue of conducting the 1992 football championship by negotiating with the Muscovite clubs.

 On 31 January 1992 the president of the "supposedly still existing" RSFSR Football Federation Yuri Nyrkov announced about scheduling a conference on 8 February 1992.

 On 8 February 1992 at the RSFSR Football Federation conference was created the modern Russian Football Union and Vyacheslav Koloskov was elected the president.
 At the conference, the Russian Football Union was declared a descendant of both the RSFSR Football Federation as well as the Football Federation of the Soviet Union.
 Using political connections, Koloskov managed to influence governing bodies of the Russian Federation and the UEFA to reconsider recognition of the All-Russian Association of Football and instead recognize his organization.
-The newly formed Russian Football Union eventually inherited everything from the previous associations such as the VFS and Football Federation of USSR and reinstated in FIFA on 3 July 1992.
+The newly formed Russian Football Union eventually inherited everything from the previous associations such as the VFS and Football Federation of the Soviet Union and reinstated in FIFA on 3 July 1992.
 In July 1992, the Russian national football team was formed.